maple-labs/maple-docs/technical-resources/singletons/pool-permission-manager.md

 - Bitmap Matching Result: If the bitmaps match, access is granted.
 However, if there is no matching access is denied.

+## Important Considerations

+For `FUNCTION_LEVEL` and `POOL_LEVEL` permissions it's important that the bitmaps are set prior to the pool being set to the relevant permission level.
+This is because the `hasPermission` function will always return true if the bitmaps are not set.
+This is by design to allow certain functions to be permissionless such as transfers if required.

 ## Invariants

 ```